 We’ve all heard the word being used, but what exactly is racism?
 ChildLine has broken it down and taken a look at racism, where it comes from, and how it can affect you.

-Racism is treating someone differently or unfairly simply because they belong to a different ethnic community.
+Racism is treating someone differently or unfairly simply because they belong to a different ethnic community or have a different religion or nationality.

 - personal attacks of any kind, including violence.